The rundown on 2019’s 9 best single jogging strollers, and how to choose the one that’s right for you.

 The best: The BOB Revolution Pro offers nine handlebar positions, offering a perfect fit for both tall and short parents.
 Plus, in addition to its hand and foot brakes, the stroller offers a parking brake.

 Is it for you?
-If you’re a serious jogger looking for a top-end jogging stroller, or you or your partner are tall or short, this is the jogging stroller for you.Click here to see today's price of the Bob Revolution Pro on Amazon
+If you’re a serious jogger looking for a top-end jogging stroller, or you or your partner are tall or short, this is the jogging stroller for you.Click here to see today's price for the Bob Revolution Pro on Amazon

 Thule’s Urban Glide 2 is a quality jogging stroller offering important safety features and offering the option of attaching a bassinet or car seat.